Gå till huvudinnehållet

 Publishing data with a restrictive license (CC-BY-NC-ND) is to be preferred to keeping it on your own harddrive.

-Opening the data under the license CC-BY (or CC0 including a requirement to quote) is explicitly giving others the right to reuse it, which may prove beneficial in the long run since those who may want to use the data won't have to track down every single participant in the creation of the data to get permission for reuse.
+Opening the data under the license CC-BY (or CC0 including a requirement to quote) is explicitly giving others the right to reuse it, which can make it easier in the long run because the person who wants to use the data will not have to contact you and any other co-owners.